Indexes core periodicals in engineering and other technical fields.

 Major Research Tools

-Encyclopedia on earth and its environment.
+Encyclopedia cover "Earth, its natural environments, and their interaction with society."
 Entries written by experts in non-technical language.
 From the National Council for Science and the Environment.

 Database covering the journal literature of environmental sciences, including applicable areas of ecology, energy, geography, pollution & waste management, law, public policy, and urban planning.